hadiSahin/Research-Notes/TE_Research.md

 We sent packets using the EXFO NetBlazer and measured the following:

--Failures: Jitter, latency, out-of-sequence packets, and frame loss -Packet Properties:
+- Failures: Jitter, latency, out-of-sequence packets, and frame loss
+- Packet Properties:
-  -Frame size: Mixed (68, 256, 512, 10124, 1518) or fixed (9000) bytes
+  - Frame size: Mixed (68, 256, 512, 10124, 1518) or fixed (9000) bytes
-  -Duration
+  - Duration
-  -Number of packets sent
+  - Number of packets sent

 ### January 9, 2025